How to Reduce Risk and Improve Warehouse Safety

 Manual Handling and Lifting

-It is also important to consider whether loads can be handled alternately or if machinery can be used to assist workers in handling stock.
+It's also important to consider whether loads can be handled alternately, or if machinery can be used to assist workers in handling stock.
 Using machinery assistance can also pose a risk to staff if not operated properly.
 Staff must have training on said equipment and understand the maximum safe working load.

 Warehouse workers have to load and unload pallets from racking constantly during their workdays.
 This must be done safely to ensure that pallets don’t drop, racking is secure, and inventory is left undamaged.
 Other ways that safety can be assured are by: